alexecse/opinion_analysis/Readme.md

 ## Specifications for this project

-- to anailse public opinion we will be using the [Sentiment140 dataset](https://www.kaggle.com/datasets/kazanova/sentiment140)
+- to anailse public opinion we will be using the [Sentiment140 dataset](https://www.kaggle.com/datasets/kazanova/sentiment140) and the Sanders Analisys dataset
 - the field of most concern for this project is "target", which contains **ordinal** data